 If you continue even further, you will eventually end up on Lichnos beach.
 I had planned to do this one of the following days, but after hearing a rattling sound next to the path that first morning, I got scared to walk the whole route on my own… As long as you are two, it should not be a problem.

 There are plenty of opportunities for excursions and daytrips from Parga.
 Both a trip to Albania and to the monasteries of Meteora seemed interesting to me, but having only one week there I did not want to spend too much time on a bus.
 I therefor chose a day trip by boat to Corfu town instead.
 And I could not be happier about my choice – Corfu town is such a charming city!
 Beautiful architecture, fortesses, interesting history, lots of narrow streets and welcoming people.
 The boat to Corfu leaves Parga at 08:00 every Thursday throughout the summer season, and returns around 18:30.
 The boat trip takes approx 2,5 hours, leaving you with just enough time to get a good sense of the city.
 Corfu is on my list of places I wish to return to.

 The only reason I would recommend to spend time on the packed Krioneri Beach is for the view of the small islet of Panagia with the church of Virgin Mary.
-As long as you can swim fairly well I also recommend to head over and walk around the small island.
-I do not swim a lot, but had no trouble getting over and back.
+As long as you can swim fairly well, I also recommend to head over and walk around the small island.
+I do not swim much, but had no trouble getting there and back.
 Just remember a dry bag for your essentials.

 THE VENETIAN CASTLE BY NIGHT